MohamedBenighil/dockerize/01.static-website/README.md

 # Prerequisite
-- DOcker engine
+- Docker engine

-# quickstart
+# Quickstart
 - Build the image: `docker build -t mbe .`
 - Create an instance from it : `docker run -p 8080:80 --rm mbe`
 - Make sure it is up and running: `docker ps`